anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-html-template.rst

 **Create HTML from template**

-This is an action from `Plumasail Documents connector <https://plumsail.com/documents>`_.
+This is an action from `Plumsail Documents connector <https://plumsail.com/documents>`_.
 This action is suitable for generation of HTML and text documents.

 You can find more information about this action `here <../../actions/document-processing.html#create-html-from-template>`_.